 Official transcripts are required upon admissions into the program.
 Transcripts must arrive in a sealed envelope as issued by the school.
 If the institution provides official electronic transcripts, they can be emailed directly from the institution to: GSM-MBA-Applicant@ucdavis.edu.

 To review the progression and milestones of your career, we ask that you upload a current resume through the online application.
 Include work history, military status, education history and honors and awards or recognitions.
-We prefer chronological resumes no longer than 2 pages, in PDF format.
+We prefer chronological resumes no longer than two pages in PDF format.

-GMAT or GRE Score Report (limited amount of waivers are available)
+GMAT or GRE Score Report (a limited amount of waivers are available)